yuanyi1029/meta/Introduction to Front-End Development/week2.md

 #navigation > h1 {
 }
 ```
-Note: Descendant Selectors can go through multiple childs (navigation > div > h1), while Child Selector only selects elements that are direct children of a selector (navigation > h1)
+**Note**: Descendant Selectors can go through multiple childs (navigation > div > h1), while Child Selector only selects elements that are direct children of a selector (navigation > h1)

 ## CSS Precedence and Specificity
 If an element is styled by multiple CSS selectors, the browser chooses the most precise & specific selector for a HTML element.